Rheological weldability: Activation energy

 During operation of a welding process, the softened or molten portion of thermoplastics (polymer articles) is able to flow through the interface.
 Less flow results in less diffusion at the interface and lower weld strength.
-In order for a polymer melt to flow, macromolecular chain segments must be able to move.
+For a polymer melt to flow, macromolecular chain segments must be able to move.
 When the chain segments obtain sufficient thermal energy to overcome the energy barrier, they begin to move readily.
 The energy barrier is called activation energy (Ea).
 It can be said that if a polymer’s absolute value of activation energy (|Ea|) is lower, its weldability becomes better.